Did you know that lace-making is evil?

 So the Beaver seems to have the Boots (portmanteau word for the maker of “Bonnets and Hoods”?), the Broker and the Barrister against him.
 Before the Butcher became the Beaver’s friend, it also was the Butcher who was sharpening a spade, but only in the illustration by Henry Holiday, not in Carroll’s ballad.

 In Lewis Carroll‘s tragicomical ballad, The Barrister complains more than once about The Beaver‘s lace-making.
 Why should a peaceful activity like lace-making (see lines #277 to #280 of the Snark) have “proved an infringement of right”?
-The lace-making Beaver may have been used to address dissection and vivisection in context with C. L. Dodgson’s (aka Lewis Carroll’s) involvement in the vivisection debate.
+The lace-making Beaver may have been used by Carroll to address dissection and vivisection in context with C. L. Dodgson’s (aka Lewis Carroll’s) involvement in the vivisection debate.

 - Lace-Making: An Infringement of Rights